Jump to Main Content

 3. Admissions

-Informatics is a capacity constrained major and we want to offer students interested in the field the opportunity to be part of the Information School community from their first day as a Husky.
-Direct Admission gives high school students with a strong interest in studying Informatics the chance to apply to the iSchool while filling out their UW application.
+Everyone interested in Informatics deserves to join our community.
+However, until the school grows large enough to meet demand, Informatics is a capacity constrained major.
+The best way to join our community is Direct Admission, which gives high school students with a strong interest in studying Informatics the chance to apply to the iSchool while filling out their UW application.
 By simply selecting “Informatics” as your first-choice major on your UW application, you will automatically be considered for Direct Admission.

 Application deadline

-November 15 is the application deadline for freshman to the UW — this includes Running Start students.
+Nov.
+15 is the application deadline for first-year students to the UW — this includes Running Start students.
 Check UW Office of Admissions’ website for details.
 Note that for Direct Admission, we only consider applicants for autumn admission.

 Preparation

 The best high school preparation for pursuing Informatics is to take advanced high school classes (Honors, AP, IB, etc.) in English, math and science.
 It is not a requirement to have had computer programming courses in high school, or computer-related work experience, to gain admission to our program.
-However, courses such as AP Computer Science Principles and AP Computer Science A are good preparation for many of the courses required by the degree.
+However, courses such as AP Computer Science Principles and AP Computer Science A are good preparation for some of the programming courses required by the degree, and may give you a sense of some of the topics in data, design, development and society that our degree teaches.

 See the UW Admissions website for more information about general admission requirements and how to apply to the UW.